Study smarter with Fiveable

 Trace the metamorphic progression of shale as it experiences increasing heat and pressure.
 What rocks form at low, medium, and high grades?

-An FRQ asks you to explain how limestone and marble are related.
-Describe the parent-product relationship and explain what happens to the original calcite during metamorphism.
+Explain how limestone and marble are related.
+Describe the parent-product relationship and what happens to the original calcite during metamorphism.